-- thoroughly before handling foods as well as after handling pets; after handling raw meats, poultry and fish; after changing diapers; after wiping noses; after handling garbage and doing other related tasks. - ✓ Teach children to wash their hands before handling food. - ✓ Always wash kitchen countertops, utensils, dishes and cutting boards thoroughly with soap and hot water after contact with raw meat, poultry, fish and other raw foods. - ✓ Use of separate cutting boards for raw and cooked food is wise.
-Different colors can help keep them separate. - ✓ Use acrylic cutting boards, rather than wooden ones where bacteria can hide in grooves and cracks. - ✓ Thaw foods in the refrigerator, rather than on the counter top: or thaw in microwave followed by immediate cooking. - ✓ Marinate foods in the refrigerator.
+- ✓ Wash your hands with warm, soapy water thoroughly before handling foods as well as after handling pets; after handling raw meats, poultry and fish; after changing diapers; after wiping noses; after handling garbage and doing other related tasks. - ✓ Teach children to wash their hands before handling food. - ✓ Always wash kitchen countertops, utensils, dishes and cutting boards thoroughly with soap and hot water after contact with raw meat, poultry, fish and other raw foods. - ✓ Use separate cutting boards for raw and cooked food.
+Different colored cutting boards can help keep them separate. - Use acrylic cutting boards rather than wooden ones, where bacteria can hide in grooves and cracks. - Thaw foods in the refrigerator rather than on the countertop or thaw in a microwave oven followed by immediate cooking. - ✓ Marinate foods in the refrigerator.
 Do not reuse marinade.